The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 English

 Claudia Berger is a primary care provider, practicing in Internal Medicine in Burlington, Vermont.
 Dr. Berger is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Diarrhea.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Diarrhea.

 Experienced in Opsoclonus-Myoclonus Syndrome